TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/ColorPalettes.rst

 TYPO3 provides a :ref:`color picker component <t3tca:columns-color>` that
 supports color palettes, or swatches.
 The colors can be configured and assigned to palettes.
-This way, for example, colors defined in a corporate design can be made accessible in an easy way.
+This way, for example, colors defined in a corporate design can be selected by a simple click.
 Multiple color palettes can be configured.

 ..  figure:: /Images/ManualScreenshots/ColorPalettes/ColorPalette.png
     :alt: Example of a color palette